samirkumardas/jmuxer/README.md

 How to use?
 -------
-   a distribution version is available on dist folder.
+   A distribution version is available on dist folder.

 ```html
   <script type="text/javascript" src="dist/jmuxer.min.js"></script>